SOME "EXTRA-CURRICULAR" ACTIVITIES.

 It was eventually the inheritance of Giovanni's Irish-born grandson, Peyton CASTILLION (see his will abstract, below), but it appears that Thomasin exercised some rights as the widow, and her longevity may have denied Peyton access to the benefits.

-However, there appears to have been some legal action taken by Thomasin CASTILLION alias PEYTON, and her 2nd husband Sir Robert PIGOTT, against her former brothers-in-law Sir Francis & Valentine CASTILLION, pertaining to the "Rectory & Tithes of Godalming, Surrey," with a date range of 1602-25 [TNA Ref - C 2/Jas1/P5/17].
+However, there appears to have been some legal action ("pleadings") taken in the Court of Chancery by Sir Robert PIGOTT and his 2nd wife Thomasin PIGOTT alias CASTILLION alias PEYTON (the plaintiffs), against her former brothers-in-law Sir Francis & Valentine CASTILLION (the defendants), pertaining to the "Rectory & Tithes of Godalming, Surrey," with a date range of 1603-25 [TNA Ref - C 2/Jas1/P5/17].

-A copy of this archived document has been requested, and is eagerly awaited.
+A copy of this archived document (held in the Surrey History centre) has been requested from The National Archives, and is eagerly awaited.

 HIS FINAL YEARS.